 The powder is easy to wipe off.

-After the board was completely dry, I applied polycrylic to the entire board.
+I made sure the board was completely dry, and applied polycrylic finish to the entire board.

 PROS & CONS